 Keep applying the heat to the silver and get the flame as close as possible to the mold.
 Then pour it in quickly in one motion.
 It is best to pour all the metal at once, if you are quick enough you might be able to pour it twice but it is always better to pour in one motion.
 Do not touch the mold or the firebrick supporting it.
 The silver can stay liquid inside the mold, where you can’t see it, for a few seconds and the mold itself is hot enough to burn you from the outside.

 Let the piece fit for a few minutes.
 As the cuttlebone burns a little bit of smoke will drift and give off a horrible smell.
 This is part of the reason why you want the windows open to help get the smell out before it takes over.
 As the piece cools place the crucible back on the honeycomb and turn off the torch.
 Then grab a pair of wire cutters or sheers to cut the binding wire.

 Make sure to cut the binding wire without touching the cuttlebone.
 Cut the wire and slowly undo the wire.
 Open the mold over a honeycomb, firebrick or siderite board.
 Once you have it open use copper tongs to remove silver pendant.
 Quench it in water and run it under water to remove all ash.
 Then place the pendant in the pickle for a while to clean.

 Hopefully your piece casts perfectly.
 This will not always happen.
 Sometime only half the piece will cast or it just doesn’t go any further then the button.
 The worst is when you don’t measure enough silver and only the bottom half or less is cast.
 Many times these partial casts can be salvaged.
-If worse comes to worse you can always he pendant back in the crucible and cast it into another piece.
+If worse comes to worse you can always put the pendant back in the crucible and cast it into another piece.
 Now that the piece has been poured it is time to finish it and get it ready to sell.

 Posted by Silver Drops Designs Blog